Antonov 181: History

-The Antonov An-181 (or product 181) project was terminated due to the lack of funds following the collapse of the Soviet Union.
-An interesting feature of the plane is its unusual arc-shaped wing, a so-called Channel wing.
-The aircraft has two seats next to each other, a tricycle fixed landing gear configuration, a V-tailplane, and high-wing equipped with a channel wing in the area of the propellers.
+The izdelie 181 project was terminated due to the lack of funds following the collapse of the Soviet Union.
+An interesting feature of the plane is its unusual arc-shaped wing, known as a channel wing; in addition, the aircraft has side-by-side seating, a fixed tricycle landing gear configuration, and a V-tail.
 Power from the engine is delivered by means of drive shafts and deflection gearboxes to the two-blade propellers.
 The aircraft received the registration СССР-190101 and is exhibited in the State Museum of Aviation of Ukraine.
 Willard Ray Custer had previously built aeroplanes with the same wing concept in the USA.